 2) Establishes Credibility

-Negative Reviews give a sense of authenticity.
+Bad online reviews give a sense of authenticity.
 Most websites only display good user comments and delete the bad ones.
 Actually, this habit forms the structure of the false environment.

 However, if your e-commerce business is posting both good and bad comments, it will show that both reviews are genuine.
 Therefore, your positive remarks and business will get more credit.
 According to the client’s view, ‘everything is okay means something wrong’, leads to prove the inauthenticity.